Samuel J. Tilden: Early life

 Tilden was born in New Lebanon, New York, the youngest son of Elam Tilden and Polly Jones Tilden.
 He was descended from Nathaniel Tilden, an early English settler who came to North America in 1634.
-His father and other family members were the makers of Tilden's Extract, a popular patent medicine of the 1800s and early 1900s derived from cannabis.
-Tilden's father maintained relationships with many influential politicians, including President Martin Van Buren, who became Tilden's political idol.
+His father and other family members were the makers of patent medicines including Tilden's Extract, a popular concoction of the 1800s and early 1900s that was derived from cannabis.
+Tilden's father maintained relationships with many influential New York politicians, including President Martin Van Buren, who became Tilden's political idol.
 Tilden was frequently in poor health during his youth, and he spent much of his time studying politics and reading works such as The Wealth of Nations.
-Tilden's health troubles prevented him from regularly attending school, and he dropped out of Williams Academy after three months and Yale College after a single term in 1834-1835.
+Tilden's health troubles prevented him from regularly attending school, and he dropped out of Williams Academy after three months and Yale College after a single term in 1834–1835.

 Likely motivated by a family friendship with Benjamin Franklin Butler, then serving as a professor at New York University School of Law, Tilden enrolled there to resume his studies and continued to attend intermittently from 1838 to 1841.
 While studying at NYU, Tilden also read law in the office of attorney John W. Edmonds.
 He was admitted to the bar in 1841 and became a skilled corporate lawyer.
 Tilden affiliated with the Democratic Party and frequently campaigned on behalf of Van Buren and other Democratic candidates.